carpentries/instructor-training/_episodes/18-motivation.md

 >     font choices, general text size,
 >     checking in advance that your room is accessible via an elevator or ramp, etc.
 {: .callout}

-> ## Why Do You Teach?
-> We all have a different motivation for teaching, and that is a really good thing!
-> SWC wants instructors with diverse backgrounds because you each bring something unique to our community.
-> Read the [testimonials]({{ site.root }}/guide/#testimonials) from other instructors, to see what motivates them to teach.
-> Write a short explanation of what motivates you to teach.
-Save this as part of your teaching philosophy for future reference.
-{: .challenge}

-> ## What Do You Believe About Teaching?
->
-> Complete the [Teaching Perspectives Inventory][tpi].
-> Do you agree with what it says about your view of teaching?
-> Do you think the questionnaire is valuable and credible?
-{: .challenge}

 > ## Thought Record
 >